- End of Fall Semester Details

 Our Community-Wide Commitment is Needed to Stay on Campus

-We each must make a commitment to ourselves, our roommates, our friends, colleagues and our whole community to make sure our plans to keep us on campus work.
-This means every hour of every day.
+We each must continue our commitment to ourselves, our roommates, our friends, colleagues and our whole community to make sure our plans to keep us on campus work.
+This means every hour of every day, especially as we near the end of our time together on campus.
 Follow the guidelines that you’ll see and hear throughout KSC’s health education campaign, including physical distancing, wearing your mask in public spaces, and taking care of yourself, your roommates and friends.
+Consider staying in Keene, rather than traveling as case rates are climbing around us.
 Remember, wearing a mask, staying 6 feet apart and staying home when you’re not feeling well not only is good for you, but it keeps your friends, professors, students, and many other people around you safe.

 As much as we understand that large gatherings and attending parties is something students want to do in college, in this environment it is seriously irresponsible, and will only put your friends, yourself and your neighbors at risk.